joshrp/moonlight-docs/Installing-Moonlight-Qt-on-Raspberry-Pi-4.md

 3. Change that line to `dtoverlay=vc4-fkms-v3d`
 4. Press Ctrl+X, press Y, then press Enter
 5. Reboot your Pi

+**Workarounds for incompatible software (Kodi v19+)**

+If you are using software that requires `vc4-kms-v3d` (such as Kodi v19 or later), you can force Moonlight to use the slower V4L2M2M decoder to enable it to function in this scenario.
+V4L2M2M adds between 1 and 2 frames of additional latency at 1080p compared to the optimal solution above (using `vc4-fkms-v3d`).

+To enable the V4L2M2M decoder, launch Moonlight with the following command: `H264_DECODER_HINT=h264_v4l2m2m DRM_FORCE_DIRECT=1 moonlight-qt`

+It is _highly_ recommended that you enable the HEVC decoder (see "HEVC support" above) to avoid the performance cost of V4L2M2M for host PCs that support HEVC encoding (GTX 900 series and newer).

 ## Common problems and solutions